smok-serwis/cassandra-jaeger-tracing/README.md

 ## Background

-This repository was originally based of [bhavin192](https://github.com/infracloudio/cassandra-jaeger-tracing) plugin, whichi originally worked with Cassandra 3, however since multiple revisions of Cassandra have changed the tracing API this solution became unusable.
+This repository was originally based of [bhavin192](https://github.com/infracloudio/cassandra-jaeger-tracing) plugin, which originally worked with Cassandra 3, however since multiple revisions of Cassandra have changed the tracing API this solution became unusable.

 Since bhavin192 has no time to maintain this repo.
 I've decided to take over the repository and rename it.